Living Kidney Donor Program

 If a donor is tested and the results indicate that there is a positive cross-match the transplant should not be done.
 This is because the recipient’s body will probably reject the donor organ.
 If you or someone you know has been turned down as a donor because of a positive cross-match, you should ask a transplant coordinator about paired donation.
 It is also possible for a donor-recipient pair, with different blood types, to find another pair in the same situation through the Paired Exchange program (read more about this below).

 What if I want to donate my kidney to someone I know, but I am not a good match?
 What is Paired Exchange?

-A paired exchange option is available through Tampa General Hospital utilizing National Kidney Registry and the UNOS Kidney Paired Exchange Program.
+A paired exchange option is available at Tampa General Hospital through National Kidney Registry and the UNOS Kidney Paired Exchange Program.
 A paired exchange is one way to find a living donor.
 Sometimes a donor is not compatible with the person to whom he or she wants to donate.
 Through the paired exchange program, that donor could agree to donate to a different, matching recipient.
 In exchange, the donor's recipient receives a living donor kidney from someone in the same situation.
 Both recipients get a living donor kidney through paired exchanged donors.
 This kind of exchange can be discussed with a transplant coordinator.

 Whose decision is it to donate?

 The decision to donate an organ is serious and personal.
 Only you can make the decision after weighing the risks and benefits.
 Potential donors must voluntarily contact a transplant center and ask to speak with a donor coordinator about donation.